 Condoms are the only method that can protect against STDs (aside from abstinence), and they also don't affect your physiology and give way to less medical risk (unless it gets stuck inside or you have a reaction to the lubricant or latex, of course).

 The female condom—or a diaphragm—is a dome-shaped latex barrier that is inserted vaginally to cover the cervix and prevent sperm from entering the uterus.
-It's not a one-size-fits-all, so you'll need to visit a doctor to be fitted.
+It's not one-size-fits-all, so you'll need to visit a doctor to be fitted.
 Once inserted, you'll need to leave it in for a minimum of six hours after sex and a maximum of 24 hours total.
 When you're ready to take it out, you can rinse it and reuse it later on.

-The contraceptive sponge is a small spermicide-infused barrier that needs to be dampened before inserting into the cervix.
+The contraceptive sponge is a small spermicide-infused barrier that needs to be dampened before inserting it into the cervix.
 It protects against pregnancy for 24 hours and needs to be left in for a minimum of six hours.
-After the six-hour period, it must be discarded.
+After six hours, it must be discarded.

 Spermicide disrupts the sperm's membrane and eventually kills them; however, it's the least effective form of contraception when used on its own.
 It's also more likely to cause UTIs, so tread lightly, and speak with your gynecologist to see if you're a candidate.